Local terms for the categorical trace: Abstract

 \section{Abstract}

+In this paper we introduce the categorical ``true local terms'' maps for Artin stacks and show that they are additive and commute with proper pushforwards, smooth pullbacks and specializations.
+In particular, we generalizing results of \cite{Va} to this setting.

-The goal of this note is to supply proofs of two theorems stated \cite{main}, which deal with the Local Term map for the Frobenius endomorphism of Artin stacks of finite type over $\fq$.
-Namely, we show that the ``true local terms" of the Frobenius endomorphism coincide with the ``naive local terms" and that the ``naive local terms" commute with $!$-pushforwards.
+As an application, we supply proofs of two theorems stated in \cite{main}.
+Namely, we show that the ``true local terms'' of the Frobenius endomorphism coincide with the ``naive local terms'' and that the ``naive local terms'' commute with $!$-pushforwards.
 The latter result is a categorical version of the classical Grothendieck--Lefschetz trace formula.